wclin2/Employee-Attrition-Analysis/README.md

 [source](https://www.linkedin.com/pulse/20130816200159-131079-employee-retention-now-a-big-issue-why-the-tide-has-turned/)

 What this chart shows us is that as time continues, the organization's value increases while the emplyee become even more productive member.
-Let's simplify the plots and see what happen if an emplyee leaves
+Let's simplify the plots and see what happen if an emplyee leaves.

 ![](Pictures/2.png)